Welcome to Early Years at Thorndown Primary School

 Your child will be asked each morning if they are having a packed lunch or a school meal.

 The children will participate in a free-flow of carefully planned activities across all areas of the curriculum both inside and outside.
 During all Busy Learning sessions, adults enhance the play within the environment through skillful questioning, modelling critical thinking or problem-solving skills and scaffolding children’s development, as well as developing communication and language skills.
-They may also work with small groups of children to consolidate previous learning in maths or phonics by playing fun games.
+They may also work with small groups of children to consolidate previous learning in Drawing Club, Maths or Phonics by playing fun games.

 10:30 – Snack and story time.